MicrosoftDocs/visualstudio-docs/docs/debugger/move-the-execution-pointer-with-the-debugger.md

 ---
 title: "Move the execution pointer in the debugger"
-description: Move the execution pointer in the debugger to change the execution flow of your code, and skip code that has a known issue. ms.date: 05/25/2023 ms.topic: how-to
+description: Move the execution pointer in the debugger to change the execution flow of your code, which lets you skip over sections of code while debugging. ms.date: 05/25/2023 ms.topic: how-to
 helpviewer_keywords: